Best Fitness Gifts for Men in 2022: Expert Advice

 As an athlete who’s prone to chafing in the inner-thigh region (too many squats), these boxer briefs have been my daily go-to boxers for years.
 The Kinetics have been fantastic for workouts – the mesh Ballpark Pouch keeps the boys from overheating, and the legs of the boxer briefs never roll-up.
 And the Kinetic’s material dries extremely quickly.
 After everything from summer WODs to a quick dip in a glacial lake on a dare, these boxers were bone dry in minutes.

 Made with a ridiculously soft blend of bamboo and spandex, the Wagyu Hoodie from California Cowboy is designed for lounging.
 After trying it on for the first time, I never wanted to take it off.
-I’ve worn it on runs, during workout warmups, and, of course, for lounging around during recovery.
+I’ve worn it on runs, during workout warmups, and, of course, for lounging around during recovery as well as when running errands.

 This mid-weight fleece hoodie has plenty of stretch and plenty of rebound, which means that it doesn’t get all loose and sloppy after a few wears.
 The bamboo blend material is soft both on the inside and outside, so it’s comfortable for both you and whoever happens to be touching you as well (a perk for everyone involved).
 Bonus: there’s a hidden pocket in the back hip that can carry your wallet, sunglasses, or even a beer bottle when your hands are full.